Capitoul: History

 In the early 16th century, the Capitoulate curtailed prostitution, oversaw poor relief, organized the local militia into a permanent force, established a health board to fight plague outbreaks, and directed rebuilding from the devastation of the Hundred Years' War and a massive fire in 1463.
 In 1505, they took the town's nine hospitals out of church hands and placed them under a single civil administration.
 In 1514, they opened another hospital, the St-Sebastian, to quarantine and care for plague victims.
 In 1518 and 1519, the town's archives were recopied and preserved.

 A new bridge was thrown across the Garonne and the Hôtel de Ville completely refurbished.

 Several royal edicts confirmed the Capitoulate's jurisdiction and, in 1554, they won the right to oversee all cases of heresy within the city walls.
 However, during an outbreak of plague in 1557, the Parliament interfered with the regular method of electing capitouls, causing much resentment.
 By 1561, nearly every aspect of municipal government—revenue, expenditure, administration, education, and defense—was disputed between the two bodies.
 A shortfall owing to war taxes and the town's firma burgi led to rival proposals to sell Catholic or Protestant church properties.
 To reduce the Parliament's power, the capitouls ended lifetime positions in the municipal government, opening them all to annual election.
 In 1562, the first year, many of these went to members of the Reformed Church.
 The Reformers also held a majority of that year's seats on the town council.
-The attempt of the capitoul Pierre Hunault, sieur de Lanta, to seize the town hall and inner city set off the 1562 Toulouse Riots, whose aftermath saw the entire slate of elected capitouls replaced by a Catholic gang named by the Toulouse Parliament.
+The attempt of the capitoul Pierre Hunault, sieur de Lanta, to seize the Hôtel de Ville and inner city set off the 1562 Toulouse Riots, whose aftermath saw the entire slate of elected capitouls replaced by a Catholic gang named by the Toulouse Parliament.

 The town annals subsequently cease to speak of the town's "municipal republic" and Parliament generally increased its control over the city thereafter.
 In 1578, the capitouls were forbidden to appear before the members of Parliament in the town's general processions.
 During a "shoving match" over which body should stand beside the eucharist during the Pentecostal procession of 1597, the capitouls were "manhandled, thrown onto the ground, and trampled".
 The capitouls were placed in inferior positions at official functions: in 1644, a reviewing stand was demolished because it did not permit sufficient distance between the members of Parliament and the capitouls.
 At the death of Archbishop Montchal in 1651, the capitouls were even forbidden from any participation in his funeral.
 Individual members of Parliament also regularly made a point of insulting the capitouls at public and private functions.